 The thalamic medial geniculate body (MGB) is uniquely positioned within the neural tinnitus networks.
 Deep brain stimulation (DBS) of the MGB has been proposed as a possible novel treatment for tinnitus, yet mechanisms remain elusive.
-The aim of this study was to characterize neurophysiologic hallmarks in the MGB after noise-exposure and to assess the neurophysiological effects of electrical stimulation of the MGB.
-Fourteen male Sprague Dawley rats were included.
-Nine subjects were unilaterally exposed to a 16 kHz octave-band noise at 115 dB for 90 minutes, five received sham exposure.
-Single units were recorded from the contralateral MGB where spontaneous firing, coefficient of variation, response type, rate-level functions and thresholds were determined.
-Local field potentials and electroencephalographical (EEG) recordings were performed before and after high frequency DBS of the MGB.
+The aim of this study was to characterize neurophysiologic hallmarks in the MGB after noise exposure and to assess the neurophysiological effects of electrical stimulation of the MGB.
+Fourteen male Sprague-Dawley rats were included.
+Nine subjects were unilaterally exposed to a 16-kHz octave-band noise at 115 dB for 90 min, five received sham exposure.
+Single units were recorded from the contralateral MGB where spontaneous firing, coefficient of variation, response type, rate-level functions, and thresholds were determined.
+Local field potentials and electroencephalographical (EEG) recordings were performed before and after high-fre-quency DBS of the MGB.
 Thalamocortical synchronization and power were analyzed.
 In total, 214 single units were identified (n = 145 in noise-exposed group, n = 69 in control group).
-After noise-exposure, fast-responding neurons become less- or non-responsive without change to their spontaneous rate, while sustained and suppressed type neurons exhibit enhanced spontaneous activity without change to their stimulus driven activity.
-MGB DBS suppressed thalamocortical synchronization in the beta and gamma bands, supporting suppression of thalamocortical synchronization as an underlying mechanism of tinnitus suppression by high frequency DBS.
-These findings contribute to our understanding of the neurophysiologic consequences of noise-exposure and the mechanism of potential DBS therapy for tinnitus.
+After noise exposure, fast-responding neurons become less respon-sive or nonresponsive without change to their spontaneous rate, whereas sustained-and suppressed-type neurons exhibit enhanced spontaneous activity without change to their stimulus-driven activity.
+MGB DBS suppressed thalamocortical synchroni-zation in the 13 and c bands, supporting suppression of thalamocortical synchronization as an underlying mechanism of tinnitus suppression by high frequency DBS.
+These findings contribute to our understanding of the neurophysiologic consequences of noise exposure and the mechanism of potential DBS therapy for tinnitus.